Dried Peppermint Guide: Selection, Storage & Health Benefits

 Ideal For Cocktails, garnishes, cold dishes Baking, tea, long-cook recipes

-The signature flavor of peppermint dry comes from its high menthol content.
-This gives it a sharp, clean bite that lingers on the tongue — perfect for balancing rich flavors or adding a pop of freshness.
+The signature flavor of dried peppermint comes from its high menthol content, delivering a sharp, clean bite that lingers on the tongue.
+This makes it perfect for balancing rich flavors or adding a refreshing note to various applications.

-• Teas: A classic use — steep 1 tsp of dried leaves in boiling water for 5–7 minutes for a soothing, caffeine-free drink.
+• Teas: Steep 1 tsp of dried leaves in boiling water for 5–7 minutes for a soothing, caffeine-free drink.

 • Baked Goods: Add crushed dried mint to cookies, brownies, or frostings for a mint-chocolate twist.